apphp/ai-with-php-examples/README.md

       - Scalar Operations with MathPHP
       - Scalar Operations with PHP
     - Vector
+      - Vector Operations with Rubix
-      - Vector Operations with rubix
+      - Vector Operations with Rubix/Tensor
       - Vector Operations with MathPHP
       - Vector Operations with PHP
     - Matrices